 Not exactly.
 They are very similar, however, a crumb cake is all about the crumb topping, whereas a coffee cake has the topping, but a thinner layer of it.
 When the crumble topping is piled high it’s referred to as a crumb cake.

-On the counter: To store leftovers, keep them in an airtight container at room temperature for up to 3 days.
+Store: Store in an airtight container at room temperature for up to 3 days.
 It doesn’t need to be kept in the fridge and will stay moist as long as it stays covered.